ngshuhan/lru_cache/README.md

 # LRU Caching
 This is a simple implementation of LRU (Least Recent Used) Algorithm with Javascript.
 The data structure is also tested with mocha in browser.
+(Just updated the JAVA version, but have not done the unit test)

 **Unit Test**
 ![screen shot 2016-03-02 at 11 13 57 pm](https://cloud.githubusercontent.com/assets/15684513/13487166/8310064a-e0cc-11e5-9351-2c1faab90eb8.png)